analytiq-hub/sigagent.github.io/_posts/2022-01-01-setting-up-docker-for-development.md

 - Andrei Radulescu-Banu
 ---

 It is often good practice to run the development environment in a docker container.
-This is useful when doing distributed development among multiple developers, who may each use a different version of Linux on their desktop.
+This is useful when doing distributed development with multiple engineers, who may each use a different version of Linux on their desktop.

 For machine learning, when GPUs are used, the docker environment needs to have CUDA installed.
 And that takes a bit of care to set up:
 * The CUDA version on the host side needs to match the CUDA version installed on the container.